VincentMSchmitt/ROS-Unity-Panda/README.md

 4. Press the **publish** button

 > The robot should move to the **Target**, pick it up and drop it at the **TargetPlacement** location.
 Make sure all the GameObjects are assined in the used scripts (drag and drop the GameObject in the corresponding box).

+##TODO:
+* fix the grabbing offset
+* add the collision of the cube to MoveIt